 | What to do before your interruption | We recommend you turn off the 'stop tap' at your water meter.
 This is quick and easy to do and there are instructions below.
 If you are not able to turn off your 'stop tap' for any reason, please do not use any water during the interruption.
 Put some water aside and be prepared.
 You should store enough water to use during the interruption.
 Consider topping up your kettle, put some jugs of water in your fridge, fill the sink, and pop a bucket of water next to the toilet (which can be used if you need to flush). |

 | After the interruption | Your water will be safe to drink.
-Swabbing and flushing pipes can cause temporary changes to the look, taste, and odour of your drinking water.
+Swabbing and flushing pipes can cause temporary changes to the look of your drinking water.
 If this occurs, run your taps for a few minutes until the water clears. |

 If the water mains in your area are scheduled for cleaning, you will receive a notification telling you the day, time, and what you need to know.